 In today’s fast-paced, fast-growing world, cost efficiency, time efficiency, and effectiveness are paramount.
 With the increased incidence of disease and chronic illnesses, the global healthcare industry calling for major change, and medications becoming more and more expensive, an extremely comprehensive and multi-faceted solution is required.
 One component of that solution, which has proven to save time, money, and provide a number of other benefits, is over-the-counter medication (OTC).
 The OTC market, once completely overshadowed by the market for prescription medications, is now making huge strides and showing great promise for the future of medicine and healthcare.
 Below are the benefits of growing OTC market:

-Increasing the number of OTC medications will also make medication more accessible in places that lack adequate doctors or care facilities, which is especially important in poverty-stricken areas where it might be easier to access a local drugstore than it is to travel to clinic or medical facility.
+Increasing the number of medications in the OTC market will also make medication more accessible in places that lack adequate doctors or care facilities, which is especially important in poverty-stricken areas where it might be easier to access a local drugstore than it is to travel to clinic or medical facility.

 Patient autonomy also leads to increased awareness with regard to medication, encouraging more informed and intelligent use.
 When an individual is able to address an illness by obtaining medication on their own, they are more likely to do extensive research and become more in tune with their overall health and wellness.
 Further, OTC medications eliminate a great deal of shame and embarrassment when it comes to dealing with health issues that are more personal, such as STDs.